Nyame-Wolf/Nyame-vet-clinic/README.md

 # curriculum-databases-projects-

 > This Repository contains my database project.
 It has the commands input to create a database, create tables, edit tables as well as queries made.
+> Here i also demonstrate use of transactions and modify and delete data is sql
 > It uses the template provided by [microverse](https://github.com/microverseinc/curriculum-template-databases).